Dollar hits two-week high as Fed tapering expectations grow

 - Graphic: World FX rates https://tmsnrt.rs/2RBWI5E

-A flurry of U.S. economic data is due out this week, starting with U.S. consumer price data on Tuesday, which will frame the economy's progress ahead of the Federal Reserve's meeting next week.
+A flurry of U.S. economic data is due out this week, starting with U.S. consumer price data on Tuesday, which will give a broad picture of the economy's progress ahead of the Federal Reserve's meeting next week.

 "The U.S. dollar's recent rebound has coincided with more hawkish comments from Fed Presidents," FX analysts at MUFG said in a note.